How to Learn Italian Grammar: 6 Shortcuts and Secrets to Get You Talking Now

-Ho fatto festa.
-(I had a party.) (“Ho“ is the first person form of avere.)
+Ho fatto una festa.
+(I had a party.)
+(Ho is the first person form of avere.)

-Sono entrato l’aula.
-(I entered the classroom.) (“Sono” is the first person form of essere.)
+Sono entrato nell’aula.
+(I entered the classroom.)
+(Sono is the first person form of essere.)

-If we look at the previous examples, we see that the verb fare (do/make) doesn’t describe movement.
+If we look at the previous examples, we see that the verb fare (to do/make) doesn’t describe movement.
 Therefore, it’s conjugated with avere.
-Entrare (enter), by contrast, is a verb that denotes movement, so it’s conjugated with essere.
+Entrare (to enter), by contrast, is a verb that denotes movement, so it’s conjugated with essere.

-Some other common verbs that use essere to form the past tense are andare (go), partire (leave) and uscire (go out).
+Some other common verbs that use essere to form the past tense are andare (to go), partire (to leave) and uscire (to go out).

 Experienced learners have offered their sage advice on how to learn Italian grammar for this list, but they came to these conclusions after a lot of trial and error (emphasis on the “error”).
 As you keep studying and reach higher levels, you’ll need to be on the constant lookout for new shortcuts to help you overcome the next grammar hurdle.

 Don’t be afraid to try new things and make loads of mistakes.
 You might pick up a few bruises on the way, but unlocking new secrets based on your own personal learning style and enhancing your fluency are well worth it.

 If you're as busy as most of us, you don't always have time for lengthy language lessons.
 The solution?
 FluentU!

 Learn Italian with funny commericals, documentary excerpts and web series, as you can see here: